 INSTRUCTOR APPROVAL: Matthew Aughtry

-For Health Science Studies students only.
+For Health Science Studies students only who have not already taken this course.
 Pre-health students in this chapel will explore ways to communicate the love of Christ to their future patients.
 Each week, students will watch a video tutorial, respond to reflection questions, read scripture, and participate in group discussion.
 Student will personally reflect on how the Lord can use them to meet physical needs as well as spiritual needs.

 INSTRUCTOR APPROVAL: Tricia Blalock